 It’s no surprise that the term "fake news" has become prominent.
 After all, "post-truth" was the 2016 word of the year by Oxford Dictionaries!
 Unfortunately, the ability to detect what’s real and what’s fake has become more difficult in recent years.
 With people getting so much news from social media, it’s hard to know what’s really true.

 But there are ways that you can determine what’s reliable and stop bad content from spreading.
-Share your tips for knowing the difference on your favorite family app!
+Share your tips for knowing the difference between real and fake news on your favorite family app!

 The term "fake news" is sometimes used to reference news that may be factual, but it's actually a "real" thing!
 In fact, the term can correspond to two different types of news.
 Some fake news articles are completely fabricated while others may have elements of truth without being completely accurate.